 The WHO declared in June 2017 that the certificate of vaccination against yellow fever is valid for life.
-In some cases however, it is unsure whether after a single vaccination offers lifelong protection.
+However, it is unsure whether a single vaccination offers lifelong protection.
+That's why the treshold to offer an additional one-off booster is very low.
 This is an update with the Belgian national guidelines.

-For some people, a yellow fever vaccination is not valid for life, but for a period of one year.
+For the following categories of people a yellow fever vaccination is not valid for life, but for a period of one year.
 For these persons, a single booster is recommended before their next exposure to yellow fever:

 - Pregnant persons